Biomass is living or recently dead biological matter that can be used for fuel or industrial production.

 Biofuels are another source of biomass energy.
 Ethanol is the most popular of the alcohol fuels and, together with biodiesel, has received much attention because of growing use stemming from government mandates that require and subsidies that encourage its use.

 Each of these forms of biomass is used in the United States.
-Collectively, they represent almost half of the total renewable energy production.[i]
+Collectively, they represent almost half of total U.S. renewable energy production.[i]

 Because biomass is relatively dilute energy compared to its concentrated fossil energy cousins, it presents unique tradeoffs concerning land and water use, delivery, and intensity.
 For example, the consumer of an energy source that cannot use existing forms of infrastructure and methods of delivery will ultimately pay higher prices in order to pay for the new infrastructure it requires.